Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when

 Every human being is present with free will to make their own decisions.
 To do something of your own free will, you do it by choice, but if you allow someone to influence you, then your decision is not free.

-While they establish that human beings can think and act freely as a reasonable and moral living being, remember everything you do come back to you.
+While establishing that human beings can think and act freely as a reasonable and moral living being, remember everything you do come back to you.
 And the consequences, whether good or bad, will follow you forever, and it also affects everyone in your path.

 The choices you make can shape you to be unique and set a difference between yourself and everyone else.
 However, the decisions you make have long-lasting repercussions on your life.

 And as humans, we have the discretion to choose the way we live our life.
 God created man with a mind free to choose.
 He made him with the freedom to select and the actual ability to determine how the daily choices shape his destiny.
 This reaffirms that we have the freedom to choose our actions, but it does not free us from the consequences of our decisions.

 One of my favorite quotes is “The price of greatness is responsibility” – Winston Churchill.
 The transition from youth to an adult presented us responsible for the choices we make in life.

 It is upon you to distinguish how you flourish in life.
-This means it is critical to attracting what you imagine, reflect what you desire, become what you respect, and mirror what you admire.
+Meaning it is critical to attracting what you imagine, reflect what you desire, become what you respect, and mirror what you admire.

 You have the authority to create and experience the quality of life you truly desire and need.
-One of the most incredible gifts given to you by God is the right to choose.
-Whether we know it, we all use this power that can be called a “surface-level form of power.”
+One of the most incredible gifts given to you by God is the ability to choose.
+Whether we know it, we all use this skill, and it is called a “surface-level form of power.”